tobecci/notes/vuex_notes.md

 get into the practice of not using mutations directly, instead call them from within an action

->passing a second parameter in this.$store.commit('reducePrice','secondParameter'); allows the reducePrice mutation to receive and use that data
+>passing a second parameter in this.$store.commit('reducePrice', secondParameter); allows the reducePrice mutation to receive and use that data

 ---

 ## How to use actions in vuex